networkspore/Netnotes-Linux/README.md

 Netnotes-Linux
 ===

-This release does not contain any of the setup features: including the launcher and daemon/autorun functionality, in order to be easily built and run with minimal user setup requirements.
+This release is designed to be easily built and run on linux with minimal user setup requirements and currently is not designed to be run with a setup/laucher binary.

+*Currently taskbar support and the ability to run as a daemon has been removed from this release

+(This release utilises the bash shell, rather than cmd or powershell, and so windows users should utilize the windows release).

 Installation Instructions
 ===